ajyoon/jsonresume-theme-paper/README.md

 This is a theme for [JSON Resume](http://jsonresume.org/).
-This is a fork of the `jsonresume-theme-paper` theme by Tim Daub with minor customizations I made for my own resume.
+This is a fork of the `jsonresume-theme-paper` theme by Tim Daub with minor customizations I made for my own resume, made publicly available for anyone else who may be prefer the minor changes here.

 The original git branch can be found on Github [here](https://github.com/TimDaub/jsonresume-theme-paper).

+The notable differences from the original are:

+* Profiles are grouped together under Contact information
+* The list of work experiences is in reverse order (really just a hack to float "... to Present" items to the top, you can undo this by changing line `146` in `resume.template`, removing `reverse="true"`)
+* The Education list allows for an optional `note` field for each institution

 ## Demo
 An example of this theme with its customizations can be found